Please reach us at info@vanityfursalon.com if you cannot find an answer to your question.

 Mats and tangles occur naturally, more so in some breeds with longer, finer hair.
 Regular (sometimes daily) brushing is required to prevent their build-up.
 Unfortunately, bathing without removing tangles first results in a snowballing effect whereby the tangles turn to mats and get increasingly larger and tighter over time.
 Sometimes we can “de-mat” your pet to save the coat, but often the mats are so established they have to be shaved or cut out.
 De-matting is uncomfortable for your pet and is inherently dangerous because the de-matting process requires the use of razor-sharp tools.
 A daily brush routine at home can prevent most matts and is recommended.

-We do not accept a puppy for grooming before the completion of initial vaccinations (usually about 15-16 weeks old).
-Initially, we’d suggest the grooming be brief, trimming the hair around the eyes, paws, and sanitary area.
+We accept puppies for grooming at 10 weeks of age.
+Initially, we’d suggest the grooming be brief, trimming the hair around the eyes, paws, and sanitary area (Puppy Mini Spa).
 The objective is to have the experience be a positive one at the outset so your pet looks forward to each future grooming experience for a lifetime.
-Be unemotional when you drop him off and give him a lot of praise when you pick him so you don’t telegraph anxiety at the outset and show pleasure at the end of the experience.
+Be unemotional when you drop him off and give him a lot of praise when you pick him up, so you don’t telegraph anxiety at the outset and show pleasure at the end of the experience.

 We wish we could give such a guarantee but we cannot.
 Pets are living creatures that may have unknown or undetectable, underlying conditions that can manifest themselves during the course of, or following grooming.
 Also, pets may move unexpectedly, and of course, grooming tools are of necessity, sharp instruments that can inadvertently cause an injury.
 We take all necessary measures to prevent injuries however animals are unpredictable and accidents can happen.